Mushymato/MiscMapActionsProperties/docs/connected-textures.md

 ### Draw Layers

 When used with [furniture draw layers](./draw-layers.md), the connected source rect offset is applied only if `Texture` is `null` or non-existent.
+You will likely want to set `FurnitureOffset` to larger dimensions.

 ### Overriding the Default Offset